 Active companies may also have to register with HMRC for Value Added Tax (VAT) and Pay As You Earn (PAYE).

 Companies House does not need to be informed straight away if your company is active for Corporation Tax.
 You will notify them retrospectively when you file your annual accounts, which must be delivered no later than 9 months (or 21 months for your first accounts) after your company’s accounting reference date (ARD).

 The ARD date signifies the end of your company’s financial year, which normally falls on the anniversary of the last day of the month of incorporation.

 Dormant companies should prepare dormant company accounts for Companies House.
 This is how you inform Companies House that your business has not yet started trading or has ceased trading.

 Both dormant and active companies must submit an annual confirmation statement to Companies House to confirm and/or update key information about the internal structure of the business, including:

 - SIC codes

 - information about directors, shareholders, and people with significant control (PSCs)

-The Confirmation Statement should be filed no later than 14 days after the anniversary of company formation or the anniversary of the previous Confirmation Statement.
-You will be required to complete one every year, regardless of whether your company is active or dormant.
+The confirmation statement should be filed no later than 14 days after the anniversary of company formation or the anniversary of the previous confirmation statement.
+You must submit one every year, regardless of whether your company is active or dormant.